UEFA Women's Euro 2029

-The 2029 UEFA Women's Championship, commonly referred to as UEFA Women's Euro 2029 or simply Euro 2029 or Women’s Euro 2029, will be the 15th edition of the UEFA Women's Championship, the quadrennial international football championship organised by UEFA for the women's national teams of Europe.
-The tournament will be played in summer 2029.
+The 2029 UEFA Women's Championship, commonly referred to as UEFA Women's Euro 2029 or simply Euro 2029 or Women's Euro 2029, will be the 15th edition of the UEFA Women's Championship, the quadrennial international football championship organised by UEFA for the women's national teams of Europe.
+The tournament will be played in 2029 in Germany.

+Germany has previously hosted the men's 1974 FIFA World Cup, the men's UEFA Euro 1988, the 1989 European Competition for Women's Football, the UEFA Women's Euro 2001, the men's 2006 FIFA World Cup, the 2011 FIFA Women's World Cup and the men's UEFA Euro 2024.
+It also included the pan-European men's UEFA Euro 2020, where Germany was one of the host nations.
 It will be the fourth edition since it was expanded to 16 teams.

 England are the two-time defending champions, winning the titles back to back in 2022 and 2025.

 Host selection

 UEFA confirmed the bidding process on 23 July 2024.
 The timeline is as follows: